Stomach Cancer: Surgery

 You may be in the hospital for several days.
 You may not be able to return to work or other activities for several weeks.

 Pain.
 The pain can be managed with medicine.

 Tiredness or weakness.
 How long it takes to recover from surgery is different for each person.

 Constipation.
 This can be caused by the pain medicine.
 It can also be caused by not moving much and from not drinking or eating.
 Talk with your healthcare provider or nurse about how to keep your bowels moving.

 Learn how to care for and use your feeding tube, if one was placed at the time of surgery

 Need to make changes in your diet and eat smaller meals more often during the day

 Need to take vitamins

-You will have follow-up appointments with your surgeon and other health care providers.
+You will have follow-up checkups with your surgeon and other healthcare providers.
 You may meet with a dietitian, who can help you plan your diet.
 Make sure to keep your appointments.
-If you have any problems or concerns, contact your health care team.
+If you have any problems or concerns, contact your healthcare team.